 #4.
 Keep your longest credit card open.

 When it comes down to improving your credit card, don’t close the one you’ve had open the longest.
 Long credit history is important!
-So the longer you have a line of credit opened, the better.
+So the longer you have a line of credit open, the better.
 Even if you’re not using the card as much, making a small purchase with it each month is a great way to keep it active and in good standing.

 Related: How To Start Eliminating Debt